putyourlightson/open-api/README.md

 API documentation: http://docs.eeopenapi.apiary.io/

-\* *Please note that Open API is in beta - use in production at your own risk.*
+\* *Please note that Open API is in beta and therefore not ready for use in production.
+For a commercial solution please use the [Entry API](http://reinos.nl/expressionengine/entry-api/overview).*